busynoggin/templavoila_framework/Documentation/InstallationAndUpgrading/Upgrade.rst

         +   Save a copy of your skin.
     	+  Backup your database.
 -
     Make sure you are on TemplaVoila Framework 1.3.
+We are currently experiencing trouble getting this version into the TER.
+So, as an alternate, you can uninstall your copy of the Framework to allow the TYPO3 6.1 upgrade.
+You would then install version 2 of the Framework.
 -
     Upgrade to latest version of TemplaVoila
 -